neu-rah/lazy-docs/README.md

 **TODO LIST:**

 - add some assync
-- add more sources (http:,sql:,etc..) (do a register thing)
+- ~~add more sources (http:,sql:,etc..) (do a register thing)~~ now providing a media descriptor on module setup function (on fProxy module)
-- optional callback onchange (doesn't OS optimize multi watchers?)
+- ~~optional callback onchange (doesn't OS optimize multi watchers?)~~ current media descriptor cares not about this, however other descriptions can be made.